kejsardamberg/START2/README.md

 * Broadcasting information rather than focus on discussion and true experience exchange
 * The non-loud-mouths get little space for their thoughts and ideas

+&nbsp;
+&nbsp;
+&nbsp;

 ## Why START2?
 Some 15 years ago a network of experienced QA professional was gathered under the name of START.
+The initiative was ongoing for a few years until it eventually died out.
+Recently a lack of forums like this has become apparent.
+Hence, this new manifesto is compiled.

+&nbsp;
+&nbsp;
+&nbsp;

 ## START2 manifesto
 &nbsp;**1.
 Must-haves**